 - 4.1 The NHSCFA is a new special health authority charged with the identification, investigation and prevention of fraud within the NHS.
-A key part of this function and one of the NHSCFA's five strategic aims is to quality assure the delivery of counter fraud, bribery and corruption work with stakeholders to ensure that the highest standards are consistently applied. - 4.2 The aim of the NHS counter fraud quality assurance programme is to ensure that quality requirements are fulfilled.
-This will be done through systematic measurement, comparison with standards, monitoring of processes and a continuous loop of feedback. - 4.3 Using the counter fraud, bribery and corruption standards set out in this document, the NHSCFA will support organisations through regular benchmarking, compliance testing, evaluation of effectiveness and value for money indicators.
+A key part of this function and one of the NHSCFA's five strategic aims is to quality assure the delivery of counter fraud, bribery and corruption work with stakeholders to ensure that the highest standards are consistently applied. - 4.2 The Quality and Compliance Unit purpose is defined as 'Assessing and reporting on the effectiveness of counter fraud activity across the NHS and wider health group to identify areas to enable and measure improvement.'
+The aim of the NHS counter fraud quality assurance programme is to ensure that quality requirements are fulfilled.
+This will be done through systematic measurement, comparison with standards, monitoring of processes and continuous feedback. - 4.3 Using the counter fraud, bribery and corruption standards set out in this document, the NHSCFA will support organisations through regular benchmarking, compliance testing, evaluation of effectiveness and value for money indicators.
 The quality assurance programme also enables the analysis of trends and patterns in performance in relation to each standard for each organisation type.
 This will assist in providing comprehensive and focused support to organisations. - 4.4 Additionally, the NHSCFA will provide robust assurance to stakeholders, including participating organisations, the Department of Health and Social Care and the Welsh Government.
-Using our strong links with regulators, we will share information about the standards of counter fraud work to eliminate duplication of effort for organisations. - 4.5 Quality assurance of counter fraud work has been shown to drive up standards and the NHSCFA has developed a flexible, responsive and transparent process which will be provided through monitored action plans.
-This will ensure that the counter fraud work carried out mitigates both national and local identified risks. - 4.6 This section provides guidance on the quality assurance programme and should be used in conjunction with other relevant instructions and guidance that have been issued to support counter fraud, bribery and corruption work.
+Using our strong links with regulators, we will share information about the standards of counter fraud work to eliminate duplication of effort for organisations. - 4.5 Quality assurance of counter fraud work has been shown to drive up standards and the NHSCFA has developed a flexible, responsive and transparent process which will be provided through monitored action plans and other focused and targeted interventions in relation to identified risks ensuring these risks are mitigated. - 4.6 This section provides guidance on the quality assurance programme and should be used in conjunction with other relevant instructions and guidance that have been issued to support counter fraud, bribery and corruption work.